Rick Rubin: Def Jam

 It was the idea of Rubin's friend Sue Cummings, an editor at Spin magazine, to have Run-DMC and Aerosmith collaborate on a cover of Aerosmith's "Walk This Way".
 This 1986 production is often credited with both introducing rap hard rock to mainstream ears and revitalizing Aerosmith's career.
 In 1986, he worked with Aerosmith again on demos for their forthcoming album, but their collaboration ended early and resulted in only rough studio jams.
 In the same year, Rubin began his long musical partnership with Slayer, producing Reign in Blood, considered a classic of the heavy metal genre.
 This was his first work with a metal band.

+In 1986, a Village Voice cover story called Rubin "the king of rap," though he later said that Def Jam’s success was a collective effort with Russell Simmons and the label’s artists, and he felt the title overlooked their contributions.

 In 1987, the Cult released its pivotal third album, Electric.
 Produced by Rubin, the album remains one of the Cult's trademark and classic works.
 Rubin worked with the Cult again on the 1992 single "The Witch".
 He is credited as music supervisor for the film Less than Zero and as the producer of its soundtrack.
 Rubin portrayed a character based on himself in the 1985 hip-hop motion picture Krush Groove, which was inspired by the early days of Simmons's career as an artist manager and music producer.
 He then directed and co-wrote (with Ric Menello) a second Run–DMC film, Tougher Than Leather in 1988.

 In 1988, Rubin and Simmons went their separate ways after Rubin had a falling out with then Def Jam president Lyor Cohen.
 Rubin left for Los Angeles to start Def American Records, while Simmons remained at Def Jam in New York.
 In Los Angeles, Rubin signed a number of rock and heavy metal acts, including Danzig, Masters of Reality, the Four Horsemen, and Wolfsbane, as well as alternative rock group the Jesus and Mary Chain and stand-up comedian Andrew Dice Clay.
 Though Rubin's work at this time focused mainly on rock and metal, he still retained a close association with rap, signing the Geto Boys and continuing to work with Public Enemy, LL Cool J, and Run-DMC.